Charlie Kimball: 2006–2008

-In 2007, he competed in the Formula Renault 3.5 Series for the Italian Victory Engineering team, alongside Dutchman Giedo van der Garde.
+In 2007, Kimball competed in the Formula Renault 3.5 Series for the Italian Victory Engineering team, alongside Dutchman Giedo van der Garde.
 He competed in twelve races (leaving the series with two race weekends remaining) and finished 24th in points with a best finish of eighth in the Monza and Nurburgring sprint races.
 His departed the team due to the onset of Type 1 diabetes which required hospitalization.
 As part of his ongoing treatment he wears a wireless blood sugar monitor and carries sugar water on board the car while racing.
 In 2008, he returned to F3 EuroSeries for six races with Prema Powerteam.
 Late in 2008, he competed in the first round of the A1 Grand Prix series for A1 Team USA.

 Firestone Indy Lights (2009–2010)

 For 2009, Kimball signed to drive in Indy Lights for the new Team PBIR outfit.
 He stated that an influencing factor in his return to the U.S. is to increase Diabetes awareness in his home country.
 Kimball finished tenth in points with a best finish of fourth at Watkins Glen International.

 Kimball returned to Indy Lights in 2010 and signed with AFS Racing/Andretti Autosport.
-Despite not winning a race or pole, Kimball had four second place finishes on the season and captured fourth in points, one spot behind his teammate Martin Plowman.
+Despite not winning a race or pole, Kimball had four second-place finishes on the season and captured fourth in points, one spot behind his teammate Martin Plowman.